tirth999/Todo-app/README.md

 ## 🚀 Features

-- User Authentication (**Register/Login with JWT**)
 - Add, Edit, and Delete tasks
-- Mark tasks as ✅ Completed / ⏳ Pending
+- Mark tasks as ✅ Completed
-- Categorize tasks by priority or due date
-- Responsive design for mobile and desktop
 - Secure backend with MongoDB + Express

 ---